Ravnurin/tin-hundur-support/privacy.md

 ## Data Sharing
 - We do not sell your personal information to third parties
-- Your photos are shared with other app users as part of the community features
+- Your photos and videos shared via community features are shared with other app users
 - Location data is only used within the app as part of in-app features, like the Map, Moments, and achievements

 ### We Share With:
 - **Google Maps** - only your general area (city/postcode) to show you maps
 - **Our database provider (MongoDB)** - to store your account safely
-- **AWS Rekognition** - your uploaded images for automated safety and content moderation
+- **AWS Rekognition** - your uploaded images and videos for automated safety and content moderation
 - **OpenAI** - your text content (comments, messages, moment captions, profile information) for automated safety and content moderation

 ## Data Security